nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * **Alternative 1**: dt/yyyy-MM-dd 0000-2359
   * Pros: Easy to implement.
-  * Cons: The tutor has to fully match the date format and order, which is much more cumbersome.
+  * Cons: The teacher has to fully match the date format and order, which is much more cumbersome.

 * **Alternative 2**: dt/Day-of-Week 0000-2359 (case-insensitive)
-  * Pros: More convenient and easier for tutor to type.
+  * Pros: More convenient and easier for the teacher to type.
   * Cons:
     1. Harder to implement.
     2. Only can set the class to a date at most 1 week away.